Decoretum/BikeManagementSystem/README.md

 ## Frontend
-The system utilizes **ReactJS** accompanied with packages such as Bootstrap, Tanstack Query, React hook and router packages, and Axios. <br>
+The system utilizes **ReactJS** accompanied with packages such as Bootstrap, Tanstack Query, React hook and router packages, and Axios. <br><br>
 The frontend was developed with consideration to ease of use, minimal process steps required for system processes, and design preferences.

 ## Backend